All posts

 Is the migration from Salesforce for Outlook free?

 Native Outlook Integration is free with Salesforce licenses.
 Einstein Activity Capture costs $25/user/month standalone or is included with Sales Cloud Einstein at $50/user/month.
-Third-party tools like FlowRunner start at $15/user/month, while Cirrus Insight ranges from $29-$59/user/month.
+Third-party tools like FlowRunner start at 12/user/month, while Cirrus Insight ranges from $29-$59/user/month.
 The total cost depends on which features you need and which replacement you choose.

 Final Thoughts: Plan Now, Migrate Smoothly

 The retirement of Salesforce for Outlook is a forced migration, but it's also an opportunity.
-You're not just replacing a legacy tool—you're modernizing your Salesforce-Outlook workflow.
+You're not just replacing a legacy tool.
+You're modernizing your Salesforce-Outlook workflow.
 Modern alternatives work across desktop, web, and mobile.
 They support automatic sync, Screen Flow execution (with FlowRunner), and sales engagement features that Salesforce for Outlook never had.

 Choose the replacement that matches your workflows.
 If you just need email logging, Native Outlook Integration is free and sufficient.
 If you need automatic sync, Einstein Activity Capture delivers.
 If you use Screen Flows and want adoption, FlowRunner is built for that.
 And if you want a comprehensive sales engagement platform, Cirrus Insight or Revenue Grid are mature options.